-I’ve made healthy granola bars and energy bars plenty of times before.
-However my latest Paleo Nut Bar Recipe with Chocolate Drizzle is a real winner, because it’s made solely out of nuts, Wholesome!™ organic, non-gmo sweeteners, and a little spice.
+I’ve made healthy granola bars, energy bars, and energy balls plenty of times before.
+However, my latest Paleo Bar Recipe with Chocolate Drizzle is a real winner, because it’s made solely out of nuts, Wholesome!™ organic, non-GMO sweeteners, and a little spice.

-Both of my kids LOVE this Paleo Nut Bar Recipe with Chocolate Drizzle.
-Carson happens to be in a nut-free classroom this year, but he has been taking them to school to enjoy at lunch time nevertheless.
+Both of my kids LOVE this Nut Bar Recipe with Chocolate Drizzle.
+Carson happens to be in a nut-free classroom this year, but he has been taking them to school to enjoy at lunchtime nevertheless.
 (Far away from the nut-free table.)

-The reason they love them so much is because this Paleo Nut Bar Recipe with Chocolate Drizzle is sweet and super crunchy.
+The reason they love them so much is that these Paleo Bars with Chocolate Drizzle are sweet and super crunchy.

 Once the coconut sugar melts into the agave, it creates a sticky base for the bars that will harden enough to form the bars, yet isn’t tough on your teeth.
 A touch of vanilla, salt, and cinnamon give these snack bars extra oomph, making them hard to resist.

-You can enjoy them as-is, or drizzle the tops with a little dark chocolate.
-Either way, our Paleo Nut Bar Recipe with Chocolate Drizzle is a new family favorite.
+You can enjoy these nut bars as-is, or drizzle the tops with a little dark chocolate.
+Either way, our Paleo Bars with Nuts and a Chocolate Drizzle is a new family favorite.